 Curriculum Provision

-Our school values and inclusion of safeguarding within our curriculum is paramount.
-We want our children to be safe and happy so that they can excel in all aspects of school life.
-We value the contributions from external agencies and professionals such as the NSPCC, Police and Bristol’s Drugs Project to help support the safeguarding of our children and our PSHE curriculum delivery.
+Quality PSHE and RSE teaching is an important element in helping us to carry out our duty of care with regards to safeguarding.
+We value the contributions from external agencies and professionals such as the NSPCC, Police and The Bristol Drugs Project to help support our PSHE curriculum delivery.

 RSHE – Relationships, Sex and Health Education